 REFERENCES (PLEASE FOLLOW CAREFULLY)

 References may be made to published work and papers in press.
 Reference citations are not permitted in the abstract of a paper.
 Authors are responsible for the accuracy of all literature citations.
-Work in progress, in preparation, unpublished work, and personal communications should be cited as footnotes to the text.
+Work in progress, in preparation, unpublished work, and personal communications should be included in the reference section.
 References should be listed numerically in the text in the order of appearance as parenthesized consecutive numbers, e.g., [1,2].
 Where there are more than two references, the citation should appear as hyphenated numbers, e.g., [1–3].
 References should be typed double-spaced in numerical order of citation, with all authors listed.
 Abbreviations of journals should conform to those used in Medline.
 The following formats must be used:

 1. Buckner CD, RB Epstein, RH Rudolph, RA Clift, R Storb and ED Thomas.
 (1970).
 Allogeneic marrow engraftment following whole body irradiation in a patient with leukemia.
 Blood 35:741–750.